-- > Reads and writes effectively
+- Reads and writes effectively

-- ➤ Researches effectively to investigate topics
+- Researches effectively to investigate topics

-- > Thinks critically to solve problems
+- Thinks critically to solve problems

-- > Presents information and ideas fluently
+- Presents information and ideas fluently

 - Participates actively in civic life

-Dear SHS Member of the Class of 2018:
+Dear SHS Member of the Class of 2019/2020:

-As a senior in the Class of 2018, you must successfully complete a Capstone Project as a graduation requirement.
-The Capstone Project at Shelton High School is a culminating opportunity to demonstrate Shelton High School's Core Values, Beliefs, and Learning Expectations and apply the knowledge you have gained in your 4 years of schooling to a real world experience.
+You must successfully complete a Capstone Project this year as a graduation requirement.
+The Capstone Project at Shelton High School is a culminating opportunity to demonstrate Shelton High School's Core Values, Beliefs, and Learning Expectations and apply the knowledge you have gained in your years of schooling to a real world experience.
 This project should encompass an area of particular interest to you.
 However, you must not rely solely on knowledge you already possess but display new learning and growth.
 While we may offer suggestions, the choice of topic is up to you.
 Choose wisely.
 Think about something that you have always wanted to learn more about or become involved in.
 Think about a career opportunity you may want to explore.
 The goals of the Capstone Project are to choose a topic that will deliver a fulfilling, challenging experience and to further prepare you to become a responsible citizen who participates productively in a global society.

 Each project must meet specific guidelines and established deadlines.
 There are three main components to the Capstone Project: 1) minimum 15 hours of field work, 2) a reflection paper, and 3) a presentation.
-You will have the opportunity to turn in your project proposal for approval in the spring of your junior year by May 22, 2017, to allow for time to work on the annotated bibliography and up to 10 fieldwork hours the summer before your senior year.
-If you do not choose this option, you must turn in your proposal form by Monday, September 18th.
-Upon receiving approval by the Capstone Committee, you will work throughout the year researching and learning more about your topic, meeting with your school-approved mentor, and producing your final product.
-Capstone presentations will take place in advisory during the spring of senior year.
+You will have the opportunity to turn in your TYPED project proposal for approval by May 15, 2018, to allow for time to work on the annotated bibliography and up to 10 fieldwork hours during the summer.
+If you do not choose this option, you must turn in your TYPED proposal form by Monday, September 17th.
+Upon receiving approval by the Capstone Coordinators, you will work throughout the year researching and learning more about your topic, meeting with your school-approved mentor, and producing your final product.
+Capstone presentations will take place in advisory during the spring.

 There will be many opportunities for you to work both independently and collaboratively on your Capstone Project.
 At various stages, members of the Capstone Committee, advisors, and mentors will provide information and assist you in successfully completing your project.
 Information also will be available the school website and in advisory.
 The Capstone Project Student Handbook will be an invaluable resource in your Capstone journey.
 It contains timelines, sample forms, explanation of tasks, and a full description of the three major components of the project.
-Please do not rip pages from the handbook.
-Make copies or access the documents online.
+The Capstone Handbook, proposal form, and other documents can be accessed online.
+Failure to turn in Capstone assignments on time will result in the loss of privileges, including exemption from midterm and final exams.